Do full moons really affect people? And how does a supermoon affect humans?

 In nature, certain events happen regularly.
-The seasons have an annual cycle, and the Moon phases 29.5 days, day and night 24 hours.
+The seasons have an annual cycle, and the Moon phases for 29.5 days, day and night, 24 hours.
 Also, the tides take around 12.4 hours.
-Even a menstrual period has about the same length as the moon cycle, which is roughly a 29.5-day cycle.
+Even a menstrual period is about the same length as the moon cycle, roughly a 29.5-day cycle.

 The idea that the menstrual cycle and the Moon phases are somehow linked derives from the concept that the normal menstrual cycle lasts 28 days, which is about as long as a moon cycle.